m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 - C# string extraction via diagnostics

 All the other tooling that generates the translator resources, and provide translated strings to the implementation at runtime, are up to the consuming app.
-Even internally, we have different ways of doing that (Talent has a different workflow and intermediate formats there as Q&A).
+Even internally, we have different ways of doing that (Talent has a different workflow and intermediate formats there vs. Q&A).

 We might be finally getting to a point where we can open source MoonSpeak.